CooperPrice27/Coopers_Portfolio/README.md

 ---

+# GeoGraphics Lab Work

-# Community Mapping for Pollinator Pathways
+## Community Mapping for Pollinator Pathways
 ![](/Images/SubwayLayout7_10-01.png)

 **Description:** This map was created in an event hosted by the PSU GeoGraphics lab, focusing on pollinator pathways in Easttown Township.
 Using a subway style map to communicate a pathway for pollinators through parks.